When I was 14, this album was released:

 fu**ing mod cakes

-Speaking of the Universe book I talked about earlier, I have been starting each day by opening it and wherever it lands, considering it a sign from said Universe.
-Then I read while drinking my morning coffee and it has been a church for me.
+I’ve been starting each day by opening my universe book and wherever it lands, considering it a sign from said universe.
+I read while drinking my morning coffee, and it has become church for me.

-I have noticed that as it has cooled down; I am slowing down as well.
-I sit in the morning’s stillness before the house wakes up and I am trying to take it all in more.
+I have noticed that as the weather has cooled down, I am slowing down as well.
+I sit in the morning’s stillness before the house wakes up and I take it all in.
+The day, my life, the world.

 In a time where there doesn’t seem like there is much to look forward to, I have found something to look forward to each day.

 Since this is October, I want to share with you a recipe for donuts that are so, so, so good.
-I found this on Pinterest in September and made them one day when I was really blue.
+I found this on Pinterest in September and I made them one day when I was sad.

-The recipe comes from a blogger who shares that she is a Christian, which is lovely, but my blog is full of a lot of FU**S and SHITS and FARTS AND POOPS.
+The recipe comes from a blogger who declares herself to be a Christian, which is nice, but my blog is full of a lot of FU**S and SHITS and FARTS AND POOPS.

 It made me pause because the day after I made the delicious Christian donuts; I ended up with quite a headache.

 I considered it a sign from God to tone it down with the fu**s and shits and farts and poops.

 So enjoy the holy donuts.

-They’re fantastic AND you won’t have to go to church after eating them.
+They’re delicious, AND you won’t have to go to church after eating them.

 I love to fart, and I am not afraid to tell you this

 Speaking of farts.

 LISTEN, I have little to live for these days, and not too many things bring me happiness anymore.
 Except for those stupid mod cakes and the entire pan of apple crisp, Christian donuts, and the occasional rage singing in my car.

 But there is just nothing, NOTHING, like a good fart when you are in menopause.